-Please find attached as Appendix 1 a Mould Remediation Plan from TechClean & Restoration received on 10 May 2018.
+We attach as Appendix 1 a Mould Remediation Plan from TechClean & Restoration received on 10 May 2018.
 The black mould in the staff member's office has since been removed in accordance with the remediation plan.
-Air samples are currently being analysed and next steps will depend on the air sampling results.
+Air samples are currently being analysed and the next steps will depend on the air sampling results.